 We’ve seen many instances where after the research is conducted – if the results do not match up with the “gut-feel” of upper management, it has been dismissed off as anecdotal and a “one-time” phenomenon.
 To avoid such traps, we strongly recommend that data-collection be done on an “ongoing and regular” basis.

 This will help you compare and analyze the change in perceptions according to marketing for your products/services.
 The other issue here is sample size.
-To be confident with your research you have to interview enough people to weed out the fringe elements.
+To be confident with your research, you must interview enough people to weed out the fringe elements.

 Although some of the discussions are still valid, the reach of the internet as a means of communication has become vital in the majority of customer interactions.
 According to the US Census Bureau, the number of households with computers has doubled between 1997 and 2001.

 Learn more: Quantitative Market Research

-In 2001 nearly 50% of the households had a computer.
-Nearly 55% of all households with an income of more than 35,000 have internet access, and this jumps to 70% for households with an annual income of 50,000.
+In 2001 nearly 50% of households had a computer.
+Nearly 55% of all households with an income of more than 35,000 have internet access, which jumps to 70% for households with an annual income of 50,000.
 This data is from the US Census Bureau for 2001.

 There are primarily three modes of data collection that can be employed to gather feedback – Mail, Phone, and Online.
 The method actually used for data collection is really a cost-benefit analysis.
 There is no slam-dunk solution but you can use the table below to understand the risks and advantages associated with each of the mediums: